Frequently Asked Questions

 Art has been used for centuries to communicate political movements, scientific discoveries and new ideas that aren’t wholly accepted by mainstream populations.

-Ask yourself why someone is upset to learn that oil and gas companies are taking responsibility to reclaim the land after production.
+Ask yourself why someone is upset to learn that oil and gas companies are striving to reclaim the land after production.

 Yes, they do!
 Although off in the distance, you might still see evidence of current production activities or buildings, the reclaimed sites are full of flora, fauna and absolute beauty.